 Middle East Institute Rare Book Collection

 The Washington DC, Maryland, Virginia, and early America area map collection includes over 360 maps, many of them rare, and other printed graphic materials documenting Washington, DC and the surrounding areas from 1630 through 2003.
 The map collection also contains the Maps of the Holy Land collection donated by Samuel Halperin and Henry Epstein, which includes maps of the Middle East created by such famous cartographers as Gerhard Mercator, Sebastian Münster, Christian von Adrichem, and Jean-Baptiste Bourguignon d’Anville.

 Specialized Book Collection

-This collection contains more than 60,000 titles and covers a variety of subjects and time periods.
-It includes fine examples of early modern printing, historic materials about the District of Columbia, works from nearly every century.
+The rare book collection contains more than 60,000 titles and covers a variety of subjects and time periods.
+It includes fine examples of early modern printing, book arts and printing, historic materials about the District of Columbia, historic Bibles, and works from nearly every century.
 The rare book collection continues to grow as a teaching collection and is used to support classes each semester.
 See more about rare books used in courses here.

 Corcoran Collection of Artists' Books